titon/toolkit/readme.md

 * `Iconic` icon set provided by P.J.
 Onori

 ## Known Issues ##
+* Zepto is currently not supported (too different of an API)
 * Slide in modal animations do not work correctly in Chrome/IE
 * Flip modal animations do not work in Opera
 * Tooltip positioning does not work in Opera